-For worthy eating and drinking experiences around Wellington, NZ (and the greater region) – you can also catch Heather over at KNOW Wellington's Word on the Street Blog or hosting Zest Food Tours around the city…
+For worthy eating and drinking experiences around Wellington, NZ (and the greater region) – you can also catch Heather out and about hosting Zest Food Tours around the city…

 Just good fun

 Monsoon Poon – 12 Blair Street.
 Love you long time.
 A tasty mix of asian curries, noodles, stir fries or salads with appropriately humorous or geographic names and some good euro/asian blended desserts.
 Firecracker chicken if you dare.
-Dinner 7 days, lunch Monday to Friday.